Todor Tagarev: Professional career

 From 1982 to 1986, Tagarev served as an Air Weapons Officer with the Twenty-fifth Fighter-Bomber Regiment of the Air Force of Bulgaria at Cheshnegirovo.

 He was a lecturer at the Georgi Benkovski Airforce Institute from 1989 to 1992.
 From 1994 to 1998 he was a research worker at the Institute of Management and Systems Research and the Institute of Space Research of the Bulgarian Academy of Sciences, where he continued to work as a senior research worker from 2002 to 2004.

 From 1999 to 2001 he was the director of the Defence Planning Directorate and the Armaments Policy Directorate in the Ministry of Defense.

 From 2004 to 2008 he was the head of the Department of Defense Management at the Georgi Rakovski Military Academy.

 From 2005 to 2008 Todor Tagarev was a member of the NATO Research and Technology Board and a national representative in its Systems Analysis and Research Panel.
+In September 2009 – 2010 he was Advisor to the Minister of Defense on Strategic Defence Management.
+In 2016-2107, he served as Director of the Defence Institute of the Bulgarian MoD and national representative in the Board of the NATO Science and Technology Organization.

 He has considerable experience in leading and participating in international and national interdisciplinary research on security and defence issues.
 His scientific and applied publications have been translated into Arabic, Armenian, Bahasa, Georgian, Dari, Spanish, Portuguese, Romanian, Russian, Serbian, Ukrainian, Hungarian and French.

 Since 2008 he has been in the Institute of Parallel Information Processing of the Bulgarian Academy of Sciences, now the Institute of Information and Communication Technologies, as Head of the Information Technology in Security Section and the Centre for Security and Defence Management.

-In September 2009 – 2010 he was Advisor to the Minister of Defense on Strategic Defence Management.
+Since 2014, he is a full professor in the Institute of Information and Communication Technologies.

+Prof. Tagarev is member of the European Leadership Network and the European Council of Foreign Relations.